igorbotian/atlassian-git-tutorials/README.md

 # Git tutorials by Atlassian

-Contents of [Git tutorials](https://www.atlassian.com/git/tutorials) by Atlassian in Markdown format.
+Contents of the [Git tutorials](https://www.atlassian.com/git/tutorials) by Atlassian in Markdown format.

+The chapters below are included in this book:
+- *Beginner*
+- *Getting Started*
+- *Collaborating*
+- *Advanced Tips*

+The rest chapters are excluded:
+- *Learn Git*
+- *Migrating to Git*

 ## Making an e-book